-This program does not fund basic program support for organizations, regular salary support, expenses related to pursuit of a degree, or capital expenditures beyond what may be necessary to conduct research (such as recording devices).
-If appropriate, your budget may include a stipend for salary replacement while conducting your project.
+This program does not fund basic program support for organizations, regular salary support, expenses related to pursuit or completion of a degree, or capital expenditures beyond what may be necessary to conduct research (such as recording devices).
+If appropriate, your budget may include a stipend for a course buyout or salary replacement while conducting your project.